 Teaching is my true passion, and I remain in touch with many former students who have moved on to and successful careers in the legal field, museum studies, business, politics, non-profits, teaching, and graduate and law school.

-Dr. Brautbar advises the NSC History Society, a history student organization.
-She considers herself to be an interdisciplinary scholar, which is reflected in her research and teaching.
-She previously taught at the University of Southern California, Wilson College, and Dickinson College in departments of History, Women's Studies, American Studies, and Jewish Studies.
+I consider myself to be an interdisciplinary scholar, which is reflected in my research and teaching.
+I have taught at the University of Southern California, Wilson College, and Dickinson College in the departments of History, Women’s Studies, American Studies, and Jewish Studies.